10 inspiring examples of interactive maps

 Wrapping up

 As the examples above illustrate, there’s a huge variety of ways to use and approach interactive maps.
-Our last example, in particular, makes it clear how powerful interactive maps can be for digital storytelling — there’s so much potential for map-based storytelling on the web.
+The investigative news articles, in particular, make it clear how powerful interactive maps can be for digital storytelling — there’s so much potential for map-based storytelling on the web.

 With digital technologies and tools making this kind of interactivity accessible to a growing number of people, there are exciting horizons ahead for every sector, from journalism and tourism, to education, nonprofit, and beyond.